NadiAlipour/iso-BMI/README.md

-## iso-BMI -  Calculation of z-scores from LMS refernce values and LOFT cutoffs
+## iso-BMI -  Calculation of z-scores from BMI LMS coefficients corresponding to the international (LOTF) ct-offs

 This code allows to calculate BMI z scores using LMS reference parameters in R.